crastinator-pro/steam-brick/README.md

 Keeping the screen would have significantly complicated the build, as you’d need something to keep in in place.
 More importantly – the brick was built to be tossed in a bag as-is.
 No case, no screen protector, just throw it in a backpack or suitcase and don’t worry about it!

+**What are the dimensions/weight?***

+The brick measures 193.5 x 126.5 x 21mm (7.6 x 4.9 x 0.8 in) and weighs 474gr (16.7oz)

+**What controller are you using? **
+The controller in the photo is and [8BitDo Pro 2](https://amzn.to/3E9PSBL) (it's great!) and I'll often travel with their more compact [SN30 Pro](https://amzn.to/40yFVFb), soon to be upgraded to a [Genki x 8BitDo](https://amzn.to/3PQPQ45)

 **How about adding X?**

 The point of this mod is removing, not adding, but I am considering developing modular "hats" which can be added/removed as needed.
 Top of the list would be a hat with a secondary battery and USB hub.
-Some people suggested adding the controllers back on at which point you might as well add the screnn, you know... really DECK it out...
+Some people suggested adding the controllers back on at which point you might as well add the screen, you know... really DECK it out...

 **Why did you do this again?**